 So we need to be careful about where the identity of a box comes from.

-First, we'll declare
+First, we'll pretend that

 let n = a in b was syntax sugar for

-a ([n] -> b) all along!
+[a] ([n] -> b) all along!
 Now the value of every variable in the core language is always a scalar and we can reconstruct the value of any expression at any point in time knowing only the values of the scalars in scope.

 When we make a box, what we actually store is not the relation itself but: